We’re Here to Help

 • They are not suitable for the self-employed or equity partners, although their employed staff could be covered

-Free Quote Calculate your cover
+Select Calculate your cover

 Relevant Life Insurance & Critical Illness Cover

-This type of protection cover will require two separate policies for a company director as critical illness cover is classed as a benefit-in-kind (unlike the life insurance element - see above) and will not therefore quality for a tax exemption on the premiums.
+This type of protection cover will require two separate policies for a company director as critical illness cover is classed as a benefit-in-kind (unlike the life insurance element - see above) and will not therefore qualify for a tax exemption on the premiums.

-Free Quote Calculate your cover
+Select Calculate your cover

 Executive Income Protection